-Application # INFR6.1-15357 Title (as written by the applicant) Stem Cell-based Disease Modeling Shared Resource Laboratory Project Objective (as written by the applicant) Our Shared Resource Laboratory will expand access to stem cell-derived models to support research and educational programs with two main goals: democratize access to state-of-the-art models and technology among a diverse scientific community and catalyze innovation in regenerative medicine.
-Summary (as written by the applicant) Our proposed Stem Cell-based Disease Modeling Shared Resource Laboratory (SRL) will expand access to world-class stem cell-derived organoids to researchers at the institution and our neighboring institutions that will enable them to pursue impactful scientific questions.
+Application # INFR6.1-15357 Title Stem Cell-based Disease Modeling Shared Resource Laboratory (as written by the Stem Cell-based bisease Modeling Shared Resource Laboratory applicant) Project Objective Our Charad Bassuras Laboratory will expand assess to stam cell derived models to support Our Shared Resource Laboratory will expand access to stem cell-derived models to support (as written by the research and educational programs with two main goals: democratize access to state-ofapplicant) the-art models and technology among a diverse scientific community and catalyze 0 innovation in regenerative medicine.
+Summary Our proposed Stem Cell-based Disease Modeling Shared Resource Laboratory (SRL) will (as written by the expand access to world-class stem cell-derived organoids to researchers at the institution applicant) and our neighboring institutions that will enable them to pursue impactful scientific questions.
 In addition, we will offer valuable hands-on training and education in the derivation and application of such models to researchers and trainees of diverse backgrounds.
-The SRL will provide resources and training for applying the robust models developed by our own institution's investigators (Co-Is) within their own labs for the specialized needs of the users.
+The CDL will provide recourses and training for applying the rebust models developed by The SRL will provide resources and training for applying the robust models developed by our own institution's investigators (Co-Is) within their own labs for the specialized needs of the users.
 Our 4 service lines will include: 1) brain organoids generated from human immortalized neural stem cell (NSC) lines or brain tumor cell lines; 2) brain organoids derived from induced pluripotent stem cells (iPSCs); 3) cardiac spheroids derived from iPSCs; and 4) breast spheroids derived from primary normal/cancer pluripotent cells.
 We will provide anatomical and functional characterization of models in each service line as required, e.g., spatial phenotyping using the Akoya Codex, confocal imaging of 3D structures, 3D confocal imaging of whole-mount organoids, sample processing for genotypic and transcriptomic analyses, as well as more specific characterizations such as synaptic activity of brain organoids and contractility assays for cardiac models.
 All available assays and procedures are routinely performed in the laboratories of the Co-Is and will be available within the E-SRL.
-We will also leverage the extensive (30+) SRs within our institution to support operations within the E-SRL as appropriate.
+We will also leverage the extensive (30+) SRs within our institution to support operations within the E-SRL as appropriate. support operations within the E-one as appropriate.
 By generating and providing brain organoids, cardiac spheroids, and breast spheroids, and performing complete functional assessments of these organoids/3D cultures, we will offer a unique resource in a region that currently lacks access.
 We are well-placed to establish and sustain this much needed SRL and to join the CIRM SRL network to ultimately broaden access to our valuable expertise and models across California, as well as advance the standards and reproducibility of stem cell-based modeling.
-Statement of Benefit to California (as written by the applicant) This Shared Resource Laboratory will expand access to stem cell-derived models to regions of Southern California with limited access to such models.
-It will also provide hands-on training in their use to researchers and trainees of diverse backgrounds, contributing to California's regenerative medicine workforce.
-Long-term, activities supported by this SRL will accelerate research in regenerative medicine, benefiting both the research community, patients, and diverse communities in California.
-Funds Requested \$5,400,000 FWG Recommendation Tier 1: warrants funding Process Vote All FWG members unanimously affirmed that "The review was scientifically rigorous, there was sufficient time for all viewpoints to be heard, and the scores reflect the recommendation of the FWG."
+Statement of Benefit This Shared Resource Laboratory will expand access to stem cell-derived models to regions to California of Southern California with limited access to such models.
+It will also provide hands-on (as written by the training in their use to researchers and trainees of diverse backgrounds, contributing to applicant) California's regenerative medicine workforce.
+Long-term, activities supported by this SRL 11 7 will accelerate research in regenerative medicine, benefiting both the research community, patients, and diverse communities in California.
+Funds Requested \$5,400,000 FWG Tier 1: warrants funding Recommendation Process Vote All FWG members unanimously affirmed that "The review was scientifically rigorous, there was sufficient time for all viewpoints to be heard, and the scores reflect the recommendation of the FWG."
 Patient advocate members unanimously affirmed that "The review was carried out in a fair manner and was free from undue bias."